MadeByThePinsHub/LegalCodeSource/legal-code/about/CONTRIBUTING/index.md

 1. The main branch, `master` are usually can be only editable by staffs.
 We recommed to contribute on `dev` or `staging` branch or any branch where the community or the staffs are working.
 2. Whne requesting push access to an branch, please contact the staff for any inquiries and follow our instructions.
 3. Resolve any merge conflicts locally with caution.
 Please also notify other contributors before resolving any conflicts.
+4. Do not include any secrets in your source code.
+GitLab will flag them automatically.